-- ➤ The person YOU care for lives in Midlothian and IS NOT in long-term care, - Financially YOU are unable to fund the break yourself, - Social Services cannot fund the break, ie: we are unable to fund services that are provided by Midlothian Council and cannot offer financial assistance when the cared for is in residential care, - ➤ The break will give YOU time off from your caring role as the main carer for a friend or family member, - YOU have been referred to VOCAL from a practitioner and discussed how a break from your caring role will benefit YOU.
+- The person YOU care for lives in Midlothian and IS NOT in long-term care, - > Financially YOU are unable to fund the break yourself, - Social Services cannot fund the break, ie: we are unable to fund services that are provided by Midlothian Council and cannot offer financial assistance when the cared for is in residential care, - The break will give YOU time off from your caring role as the main carer for a family member, friend or neighbour, - YOU have been referred to VOCAL from a practitioner and discussed how a break from your caring role will benefit YOU.

 All applications are submitted to a panel who meet on the last Wednesday of the month.
-For more information and to download a form visit: weebreak.org/shortbreaksfunds/ www.vocal.org.uk
+For more information and to download a form visit: weebreaks.com/the-wee-breaks-fund/ www.vocal.org.uk